iondrimba/navigation-test/README.md

 * gulp (default)
 * gulp deploy (run tasks without browser-sync and watch)
 * gulp optimize (run optimization tasks)
+* gulp bump-patch / minor / major (update files with version number)

+__Semantic Versioning:__

+The bump-versions tasks should be executed after your deploy task The task will rename the file app.js to app.version.js, the same will be done to the app.css.
+After that the index.html is updated with the new file references.

 #### Structure: